 --volume /var/run/docker.sock:/var/run/docker.sock:ro \

-Note: You may be interested in adjusting Nextcloud’s datadir to store the files in a different location than the default docker volume.
+Note: You may be interested in adjusting Nextcloud’s datadir to store the files in a different location than the default Docker volume.
 See this documentation on how to do it.

-Alternatively, if port 80 and 8443 should be opened in your firewall/router and a domain is configured to point to your server, you can reach the AIO interface with a valid certificate using https://your-domain.com:8443.
+Alternatively, if ports 80 and 8443 should be opened in your firewall/router and a domain is configured to point to your server, you can reach the AIO interface with a valid certificate using https://your-domain.com:8443.

-5. Click on ‘Open Nextcloud AIO login’ and paste in your password:
+5. Click on « Open Nextcloud AIO login » and paste your password:

 6. Then, you should see the AIO interface: